sazhu24/geoMap/README.md

-## SDS 271 Group 5 Final Project: Class `geoMap`
+## `geoMap` python package
-By Sara Zhu, Kiera Murray, and Patrizia Picado

-The `geoMap` class serves as a tool that can help users understand the different earthquake hazards and risk factors that are distributed across the world.
-Users can view all fault lines and locate the geographic zones in which individuals have a higher risk of being impacted by a potential earthquake.
-This class can be used to study the relationship between the high-risk zones and the communities with higher socioeconomic needs.
-Its creation stems from a recognition of the need for a user-friendly, all-encompassing tool that works with a wide array of geographical data visualization requirements.
+The `geoMap` class allows users to visualize the seismic risk profiles of countries and territories around the world.
 Whether for academic research, business analytics, or educational purposes, `geoMap` provides a platform to enhance the understanding of complex spatial relationships and promote informed decision-making processes.
-It is important to highlight that in order for this class to work succesfully, users must install the following packages: pandas, plotly.express, plotly.graph_objects, geopandas, matplotlib, and IPython.display.

-### Attributes:

-**world_fts:** A Pandas DataFrame containing latitude and longitude points for fault lines.

-**all_countries:** A Pandas DataFrame containing geometry and descriptive data for all countries.

-**colorscale_options:** A list of colorscale options for choropleth maps.

-**variable_options:** A list of variable options that can be visualized on the map.

-**var_dict:** A dictionary that maps variable names to their definitions.

-### User Methods:
+### Functions:

 #### \_\_init\_\_ Method:
 *Use this method to create a geoMap object for mapping.*